iodigital-com/io-technology/data/blog/take-control-over-your-ci-cd-process-with-github-actions-vercel.md

 The next step is to actually build the project with the Vercel CLI.
 We set a parameter `--yes` which skips questions being asked by the CLI.
 Then we set a parameter to tell the CLI to which environment this build should be deployed: `--environment=preview`.

-Because we are running this step in parallel with the linting and testing steps, we will store the output of the build in an artifact *(what’s an artifact explainer here*).
+Because we are running this step in parallel with the linting and testing steps, we will store the output of the build in an artifact [^5].
 We will later on use this artifact in the deployment job.

 ### Connect the Vercel CLI to your project